 The Giving Tree - Explore a Tree and the Animals that Call it Home

 Trees provide us with oxygen, shelter, food, and a multitude of other products and services.
 Campers will learn more about these "giving trees", and discover some of the animals (birds and squirrels) that call them home.
-Activities will include adopting a tree, making homemade paper, eating like a squirrel, watching birds, and building bird nests to name a few.
+Topics we will study include: tree identification, life cycle of a tree, birds, squirrels and chipmunks.
+Activities will include: adopting a tree, making homemade paper, eating like a squirrel, going birding, and building bird nests, to name a few.

 Web of Life - Explore a Food Chain

 Discover that everything in life is connected, as we see how energy flows through a food chain.
 From grass to the top predator, God provides all of Creation with their basic needs.
-Activities will include investigating field study plots to observe plant and animal interactions, making sun prints, playing camouflage and more.
-Possible animals we will study include insects, mice, snakes, frogs, and owls.
+Topics we will study include: sun, plants, grasshoppers & crickets, snakes, and food chains.
+Activities will include: making sun prints, observing live grasshoppers and snakes, and watching fun puppet shows.

 Developed for shorter attention spans, our camps will keep the busiest of 4, 5 & 6 year olds engaged.
 Campers will explore the theme of the week through outdoor exploration, puppet shows, storybooks, music and movement activities, critter devotions, helping hands service learning activities and nature art projects specifically designed for this age group.
 Children must be 4 years old by the start of camp, ready to attend independently, and must be toilet trained.
 The session fee covers healthy snacks, nature art project materials, lots of individual attention, discovery take home sheets, family night activities, and loads of fun.
-Camps run Monday to Thursday, with Family Night on Thursday evening, June 13 and July 11 respectively.
-Adult/student ratio is 1:5 (limit 20 participants per session).
+Camps run Monday to Thursday, with Family Night on Thursday evening, June 15 and July 13 respectively.
+Adult/student ratio is 1:6 (limit 24 participants).

 Jr. Naturalist Club

-The topics we will study this summer are botany (focusing on trees), herpetology (study of reptiles and amphibians), and geology (study of the solid Earth).
-In addition, campers will take an off-site field trip one day during camp to Saul Lake Bog and Flat Iron Lake Preserve to learn about prairie and bog ecosystems.
+The topics we will study this summer are botany (study of plants with a focus on trees), entomology (study of insects), and ecology (study of interactions among organisms and their environment).
+In addition, campers will take an off-site field trip one day during camp to Saul Lake Bog and Flat Iron Lake Preserve.

 This camp is designed to engage campers with a strong interest in learning more about a variety of different science fields.
-Campers will spend time exploring the preserve and various activities related to each field of science, conducting small experiments, journaling and sketching, participating in preserve research and service learning activities, creating nature art projects, and meeting scientists and conservation professionals who work in the different fields when applicable.
+Campers will spend time doing various activities related to each field of science, including: explore the preserve, conduct small experiments, journal and sketch, participate in preserve research and service learning activities, create nature art projects, and meet scientists and conservation professionals who work in the different fields (when applicable).
 On Friday, campers have the opportunity to hike through the wildlife refuge of the preserve and play capture the flag, or participate in our team building orienteering course.
 The session fee covers materials for activities and experiments, healthy snacks, nature art project materials, transportation cost for field trips, lots of individual attention, and loads of fun.
 Campers are responsible for bringing their own sack lunches.
-Camp runs Monday to Friday, with a special family presentation on Friday afternoon from 2-3 pm.
-Adult/student ratio is 1:8 (limit 18 participants).
+Camp runs Monday to Friday, with a special family presentation on Friday afternoon from 2:30-3 pm.
+Adult/student ratio is 1:8 (limit 24 participants).